JasperFx/marten/docs/events/projections/event-projections.md

 Usage of `EnableDocumentTrackingDuringRebuilds` is shown below for an `EventProjection` that potentially makes several changes to the same document:

 ::: danger
-Due to the async daemon processing projection operations in parallel to applying projection updates, directly mutating the content of a tracked object may result in an exception or unexpected behaviour.
+Due to the async daemon processing projection operations in parallel to applying projection updates, directly mutating the content of a tracked object may result in an exception or unexpected behavior.
 When this feature is enabled, we recommend using immutable projection & collection types within the EventProjection to avoid any issues.
 :::